EduardoGillung/KeyGenerator/README.md

 Getting Started

-To execute the project follow these steps:
+To run the project follow these steps:

           npm install
           npm start

 You should now be able to access the application with Expo go using one of this options: